 FAQ

-Self-attention connects tokens within the same sequence.
-Cross-attention connects one sequence to another.
+Self-attention compares tokens within the same sequence.
+Cross-attention lets one sequence query another sequence or representation.

 Because the decoder must understand its own partial output and also consult the encoded source sequence.